Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker ASo a few two years ago we were.
+Speaker ASo a few years ago, we were.

 Speaker ASo we managed to put that together.